-These rules apply to all areas of the school at all times of the day.
-Please see appendix 3 for further guidance and explanation about what these rules will look like at different times of the day and in different situations.
+This apply to all areas of the school at all times of the day.
+Please see appendix 3 for further guidance and explanation about what the School Mission will look like at different times of the day and in different situations.
 We regularly talk with the children and give examples of what this good behaviour looks like